adammwilson/hSDM_Tutorial/R/hSDM_Tutorial.md

 Both site-occupancy or ZIB models (with `hSDM.siteocc()` or `hSDM.ZIB()` functions respectively) can be used to model the presence-absence of a species taking into account imperfect detection.

-The site-occupancy model can be used in all cases but can be less convenient and slower to fit when the repeated visits at each site are made under the exact same observation conditions.
-In this particular case, a Binomial distribution can be used for the observation process and we suggest the use of a ZIB model for computational efficiency (see example in hSDM Vignette Section 4.3).
+The site-occupancy model can be used in all cases but can be less convenient and slower to fit when the repeated visits at each site are made under the same observation conditions.
+While this is likely not true in this situation (the observations occurred in different years, etc.), we'll use the simpler model today.
+For more information about the differences, see the hSDM Vignette Section 4.3.

 ### `hSDM.ZIB`